stratosphereips/StratosphereLinuxIPS/docs/features.md

 #### Adding your own remote feed

 We update the remote ones regularly.
-The list of remote threat intelligence files is set in the variables ```ti_files``` variable in slips.conf.
+The list of remote threat intelligence files is set in the variables ```ti_files``` variable in config/slips.conf.
 You can add your own remote threat intelligence feeds in this variable.
 Supported extensions are: .txt, .csv, .netset, ipsum feeds, or .intel.

 Each URL should be added with a threat_level and a tag, the format is (url,threat_level,tag)